Looking for the best things to do in Maui?

 21. Learn to Play Ukulele

-Learn some Ukulele playing techniques for free at Lahaina Cannery Mall on Tuesdays at 11 a.m. and at The Shop t Wailea on Mondays at 5.30 p.m.
+Have some fun learning how to play the Ukulele for free at Lahaina Cannery Mall on Tuesdays at 11 a.m. and at The Shop t Wailea on Mondays at 5.30 p.m.

-Even though you’ll have to pay $5 for parking if you have a car, you can enjoy learning how to do intricate Polynesian dances by learning a move or two every Tuesday and Thursday at the shops at Wailea.
+Even though you’ll have to pay $5 for parking if you have a car, you can enjoy learning how to do intricate Polynesian dances that you would see at a traditional luau by learning a move or two every Tuesday and Thursday at the shops at Wailea.

-23. Try the Famous Shaved Ice or Coco Puffs
+23. Try the Famous Shave Ice or Coco Puffs

 Few things in life can either beat or match the pleasures of sharing a large cone of shaved ice with your loved ones while vacationing in Maui.
 You’ve got to understand that the weather in Maui is always warm and there’s rarely an hour when you’ll get the feeling that a cup or cone of shaved ice is inappropriate.

-From locals and visitors to adults and children, shaved ice is an ever-constant affair because, it’s yummy, delicious, colorful and exotic.
-Remember; not all shaved ice are made equal, so you have to be a little choosy.
+From locals and visitors to adults and children, pineapple shave ice is an ever-constant affair because, it’s yummy, delicious, colorful and exotic.
+Remember; not all shave ice are made equal, so you have to be a little choosy.

 You can nonetheless, go for the world-famous Ululani’s shaved ice.
 It’ll never disappoint you!